mathusathiru/sustainability/README.md

 📎 https://mathusathiru.github.io/sustainability/

-A website created using HTML, CSS and JavaScript in a team mini project for the Code First Girls Intro to Web Dev course.
+A website created using HTML, CSS and Javascript on educating children about sustainability.

+This was created and presented for the Code First Girls Intro to Web Dev course as a final team project.